 Created by Mark Coggins

-San Francisco private eye AUGUST RIORDAN was once a private eye in Phoenix, Arizona, way back when he first appeared in a novella entitled "There's No Such Thing as Private Eyes" in 1986.
-He returned 12 years later in his first novel, The Immortal Game (1999), now relocated to San Francisco.
-He lives in an apartment on the corner of Post and Hyde, and works out of an office in the Flood building.
-He plays jazz bass on a semi-professional basis, and he has this peculiar superstitious habit of knocking on the Samuel's Jewelers clock on Market Street on his way into and out of his office, and he can be pretty damn cynical and irreverent.
+San Francisco private eye AUGUST RIORDAN once walked the mean streets of Phoenix, Arizona, way back when he first appeared in a novella entitled “There’s No Such Thing as Private Eyes” in 1986.
+But when he returned twelve years later in his first novel, The Immortal Game (1999), he had relocated to San Francisco, living in an apartment on the corner of Post and Hyde, and working out of an office in the Flood building.
+He plays jazz bass on a semi-professional basis, and has this peculiar superstitious habit of knocking on the Samuel’s Jewelers clock on Market Street (a nod to Dashiell Hammett, if you didn’t know), on his way into and out of his office, and he can be pretty damn cynical and irreverent.
 And direct.

 Riordan’s bio is more or less revealed in these two excerpts The Immortal Game.
 He’s being interviewed by a client: